Skip to main content

 Should I paper before or after painting the ceiling?

-Paint the ceiling first, then hang wallpaper, so you can cut in freely without dripping on finished paper.
-Apply wallpaper primer (sizing) after painting and before hanging - it seals the wall, improves adhesion, and makes future removal far easier.
+Paint the ceiling first, then hang wallpaper, so you can cut in without dripping on finished paper.
+Follow the wallpaper manufacturer for wall preparation, primer, adhesive, booking time, and seam treatment.
+Caulk any trim gaps before the final wall preparation - the caulk calculator counts the tubes.

 These are planning-grade estimates, not engineering measurements.
 Actual requirements vary by site conditions, materials, and local codes.
 Always verify with your supplier and a licensed contractor.
 See our Data Sources and Methodology.